 Proxied Partial Mock¶

 A proxied partial mock is a partial of last resort.
 We may encounter a class which is simply not capable of being mocked because it has been marked as final.
 Similarly, we may find a class with methods marked as final.
 In such a scenario, we cannot simply extend the class and override methods to mock - we need to get creative.

 $mock = \Mockery::mock(new MyClass);

 Yes, the new mock is a Proxy.
 It intercepts calls and reroutes them to the proxied object (which we construct and pass in) for methods which are not subject to any expectations.
-Indirectly, this allows we to mock methods marked final since the Proxy is not subject to those limitations.
+Indirectly, this allows us to mock methods marked final since the Proxy is not subject to those limitations.
 The tradeoff should be obvious - a proxied partial will fail any typehint checks for the class being mocked since it cannot extend that class.

 Special Internal Cases¶

 All mock objects, with the exception of Proxied Partials, allows us to make any expectation call to the underlying real class method using the expectation call.
 This will return values from the real call and bypass any mocked return queue (which can simply be omitted obviously).

 There is a fourth kind of partial mock reserved for internal use.
 This is automatically generated when we attempt to mock a class containing methods marked final.
 Since we cannot override such methods, they are simply left unmocked.
 Typically, we don’t need to worry about this but if we really really must mock a final method, the only possible means is through a Proxied Partial Mock.
 SplFileInfo, for example, is a common class subject to this form of automatic internal partial since it contains public final methods used internally.